serttasbugrahan/Triatlon-Race-Simulation/README.md

-# triatlon
-triathlon competition using thread
+Triatlon Race Simulation using c++